- Derived from: coconut

 - Type: Naturally-derived

-Decyl glucoside is often used as a surfactant.[4]
-It can be found in hundreds of personal care products, including shampoo, facial cleansers, body wash, hand soap, bubble bath, makeup remover, and a variety of other products.[5]
+As a plant-based surfactant, decyl glucoside is often used in place of sulfates like SLS and SLES.
+It can be found in hundreds of products like shampoo, facial cleansers, body wash, hand soap, laundry detergent, and makeup remover.[5]

 Sources